drdendi/drdendi.github.io/README.md

 ### Advanced Usage

-After installation, run `npm install` and then run `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

+You must have npm and Gulp installed globally on your machine in order to use these features.

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-business-frontpage/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/business-frontpage/).
+[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-small-business/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/small-business/).

-## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
-For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About